sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 hidden: false
 ---

-This topic describes how to choose between several strategies for you to author an extraction configuration that you can use for all documents of a given type.
+This topic describes how to choose between SenseML and Sensible Instruct for authoring an extraction configuration that you can use to extract data from a set of similar documents.

-Summary:

-- If the documents you want to extract from are listed in the Sensible configuration library, you can use our out-of-the-box support and author tweaks as necessary .
-TODO LINKS
+**Note** If you If the documents you want to extract from are listed in the Sensible configuration library, you can use our out-of-the-box support and author tweaks as necessary TODO link.
-- If the data you want to extract is relatively simple and you want an AI-powered solution, use Sensible Instruct to author the extraction configuration.
-- For mroe advanced data extraction scenarios, use SenseML.

 Sensible Instruct vs SenseML
 ---